-A child's parent may file with the juvenile court a petition in the interest of a child alleged to be an at-risk youth.
-The department shall, when requested, assist the parent in filing the petition.
-The petition shall be filed in the county where the petitioner resides.
-The petition shall set forth the name, age, and residence of the child and the names and residence of the child's parents and shall allege that:
+In juvenile court, a parent or legal guardian may file a petition in the interest of a child who is alleged to be an at-risk youth.
+If the child is under 18 years of age, the department (Washington State Department of Children Youth and Families) shall, when requested, assist the parent in filing the petition.
+The petition is filed at the Clerk’s Office in the county where the petitioner lives.
+It must include the name, age, and residence of the child and the names of the child’s parents or legal guardians.

-- Who is absent from the home at least 72 consecutive hours without parental consent.
+- Is absent from the home at least 72 consecutive hours without parental consent.

 - Is beyond parental control such that the child endangers the health, safety, or welfare of the child or any other person.

-- Has a substance abuse problem for which there are no pending criminal charges related to substance abuse.
+- Has a substance use problem for which there are no pending criminal charges related to substance use; and

-- Court intervention and supervision are necessary to assist the parent to maintain the care, custody, and control of the child.
+- Court intervention and supervision are necessary to assist the parent to maintain the care, custody, and control of the child; and

 - Alternatives to court intervention have been attempted or there is good cause why such alternatives have not been attempted.

-- May enter a dispositional order that will assist the parent in maintaining the care, custody, and control of the child and assist the family to resolve family conflicts or problems.
+- Enter an order that will assist the parent in maintaining the care, custody, and control of the child and assist the family to resolve family conflicts or problems.

-- May set conditions of supervision for the child that include:
+- Set conditions of supervision requiring that the child:

-- Participation in a substance abuse or mental health outpatient treatment program.
+- Participate in a substance use or mental health evaluation and follow treatment recommendations.

-- Reporting on a regular basis to the department or any other designated person or agency.
+- Report regularly to designated person or agency.

-- May order the department to monitor compliance with the dispositional order, assist in coordinating the provision of court ordered services, and submit reports for subsequent review hearings regarding the status of the case.
+- Order the department to monitor compliance with the dispositional order, assist in coordinating the provision of court ordered services, and submit reports for subsequent review hearings regarding the status of the case.

-A review hearing is held 30 days after disposition.
-If the child is found to be in contempt for violation of the court order established at disposition, s/he may receive a sanction from the court.
+- A review hearing is held 30 days after disposition.
+If the child is found to be in contempt (willful disregard) for violating the court order established at disposition, they may receive a sanction from the court.